tong/atom-background-pane/README.md

 Allows other packages to set the background content when there are no open editors.

-To change content a package must provide:
+To be able to change the content another package has to provide:

-1. A `atom.background-pane` service .
+1. A `atom.background-pane` service.
 ```coffee
 "providedServices": {
     "atom.background-pane": {